NikLeberg/DiCoS_ACOPOStrak/Logical/Libraries/McAcpTrak/McAcpTrak.typ

 	McAcpTrakAdvSecGetShParType : STRUCT
-		SelectionMode : McAcpTrakGetShuttleModeEnum; (*Selector for the shuttles to output*) StartPosition : LREAL; (*Start position of the sector position interval for search*) EndPosition : LREAL; (*Start position of the sector position interval for search*) END_STRUCT;
+		SelectionMode : McAcpTrakGetShuttleModeEnum; (*Selector for the shuttles to output*) VirtualSelectionMode : McAcpTrakGetShuttleVirtModeEnum; (*Additional selector for the shuttles to output considering virtual property*)
+		StartPosition : LREAL; (*Start position of the sector position interval for search*) EndPosition : LREAL; (*Start position of the sector position interval for search*) END_STRUCT;